leia04/Digital-Transformation-Project-for-Caf-Nogwon/README.md

 ---

 ## Abstract
+This project addresses the lack of accessible sales data and reliance on experience-based decision-making despite years of operation.
+The overall goal was to enable data-driven management by automating data collection, building a unified database, and supporting analysis and operational optimization.

-This repository contains the **data collection (crawling) module** developed for the Cafe Greenwon Digital Transformation project.
-It automates the collection of sales and order data from multiple external platforms and outputs structured Excel files for analysis and makes a dashboard.
+This repository focuses specifically on the **data collection (crawling) component** that I was responsible for, automating the extraction of sales data from multiple external platforms to establish a reliable foundation for downstream analysis, visualization, and scheduling optimization.

 ## Problem